TheApplePieGod/Diamond/README.md

 $ git clone https://github.com/TheApplePieGod/Diamond
 ```

-Open the root directory CMakeLists.txt and follow the instructions provided
+Open the root directory CMakeLists.txt and follow the instructions provided in the file

 Run the following commands in the root directory of the repo